amandamxavier/connections/README.md

 - **Anne Arcoíris** - Composer / Sound Designer
 - **Jimena** - Composer / Sound Designer

+## 📋 Issues

+Feel free to open an issue if you found a bug or have a suggestion, so we can discuss the best way to improve or fix it.

+## 🛠️ Contribute

+You're welcome to contribute to this project, just create your pull request, and wait for the review.

 ## 📜 License

 This project is under MIT license.
 Click [here](LICENSE) for more details.